Xaldew/py-snippets/README.md

-If you have found a bug in any of the available snippets and want to report it, please provide a minimal example that can reproduce it; these snippets are often a bit difficult to debug so please make it as easy as possible for us.
+If you have found a bug in any of the available snippets and want to report it, please provide a minimal example that can reproduce it; these snippets are often a bit difficult to debug, so please make it as easy as possible for us to do so.